PolytechAngersMecatroniqueClub/istiaENGRAIS/README.md

 pip install cufflinks
 ```

-Then, reopen terminal, run **export PATH="$HOME/miniconda3/bin:$PATH"** or wherever you installed miniconda, then run ./analysis.sh.
+Then, reopen terminal, run **export PATH="$HOME/miniconda3/bin:$PATH"** or where you installed miniconda, then run ./analysis.sh.
 All the graphs will be saved in <catkin_ws_name>/src/Results.
 The folder Plants Position has the plants positions for engrais3 and 4, and the folder Analysis results will have all the graphs

 \***WARNING**\*